Skip to Content

 6. The shop was closed; (therefore / instead) we went to another one.

-7. He studied very hard; (finally / however) he passed the exam.
+7. He studied very hard; (finally / therefore) he passed the exam.

 8. I want to visit Japan; (besides / however) I’m also interested in Korea.